On optimizing discrete Morse functions: Acknowledgments

 \section{Acknowledgments}

-The author thanks G\"unter Ziegler for helpful comments on an earlier version of this paper and for suggesting a related project that motivated this one.
-She also thanks Robin Forman, Phil Hanlon, Jeff Remmel, John Stembridge and Volkmar Welker for helpful discussions and David Arthur for proofreading portions of her paper.
+The author thanks G\"unter Ziegler for helpful comments on an earlier version of her paper and for suggesting a related project that motivated this one.
+She also thanks David Arthur, Robin Forman, Phil Hanlon, Jeff Remmel, John Stembridge and Volkmar Welker for helpful discussions.